RyanTheNerd/nickname_bot/README.md

 * `/lsall` - Lists all names, previous and current
 * `/quote` - Generate a random quote

+## IQ
+When voting ends, the iq offered by each user will be multiplied by the number of votes each user accumulated, and that will be added to each user's iq bank.
+If the user got 0 votes, they lose the iq they offered for that question.

+### commands:
+* `/iq` - Lists your current iq
+* `/quiz` - Start a iq challenge thing
+* `/bet` - Bet a certain number of your iq.
+* `/vote` - Vote for someone
+* `/endquiz` - End the quiz, tally the votes and give iq accordingly

 ### Other commands:
 * `/clr` or `/cls` - Clears all bot output from up to 5 days before
 * `/alexjones [top], [bottom]` - Create a meme with Alex Jones